Einstein–Oppenheimer relationship: Overview

 While Einstein engaged in the pursuit of what he called as "Unity" in the complex phenomena of the Universe, Oppenheimer engaged in the establishment of an "Unified" framework at the Institute for Advanced Study, which would comprise all the academic disciplines of knowledge that can be pursued.
 Einstein was markedly individualistic in his approach to physics.
-He only had a few students and was disinterested, if not adversarial in his relationship with formal institutions and politics.
+He only had a few students and was uninterested, if not adversarial in his relationship with formal institutions and politics.
 Oppenheimer was more collaborative and embraced collective scientific work.
 He had been a more successful teacher and immersed himself in political and institutional realms.
 Oppenheimer emerged as a powerful political 'insider', a role that Einstein never embraced but instead wondered why Oppenheimer desired such power.
 Despite their differences in stances, both Oppenheimer and Einstein were regarded as "deeply suspicious" figures by the authorities, specifically by J. Edgar Hoover.

 When the advent of modern physics in the twentieth century radically changed the world, both Einstein and Oppenheimer grappled with the metaphysics that could provide an ethical framework for human actions.
 Einstein turned to the philosophical works of Spinoza and Schopenhauer, along with an attachment to the European enlightenment heritage.
 Oppenheimer became engrossed in the eastern philosophy, with particular interest in the Bhagavad Gita, and an affinity with the American philosophical tradition of pragmatism.